Vita Gazette

 Today is Ciao Bella!

-Vita gazette – Bella Ciao is the most famous Italian song in the world.
-Because over the years, it has become the symbol of those who resist all oppression and the universal expression of resistance.
+Bella Ciao is the most famous Italian song in the world.
+Because, over the years, it has become the symbol of those who resist all forms of oppression and the universal expression of Resistance.

 Bella Ciao is associated with the Resistance and the partisans: the words of the text evoke freedom, the fight against dictatorships and opposition to extremism, and for this reason, Bella Ciao is considered the symbolic song of the Italian Resistance.

 Despite her fame, Bella Ciao’s origin is still uncertain.
-Some historians have identified the text, and in the musical influences of the working songs of the module, others trace it back to the French sixteenth century.
-Others still see in its melodies Yiddish forces.
-However, Fior di grave, a folk song from northern Italy, Piedmont, seems to be the top song of the version we know, with some variations taken from other popular songs.
-Because the text of the partisan piece includes the text of Piedmontese popular music, “Fior di grave”.
+Some historians have identified the text and the musical influences of the module’s working songs, while others trace them back to the French sixteenth century.
+Others still see Yiddish forces in its melodies.
+However, Fior di grave, a folk song from northern Italy, Piedmont, seems to be the top song we know, with some variations taken from other popular songs.
+Because the partisan piece includes the lyrics of the Piedmontese popular song “Fior di grave”.

-In summary, the origin of “Bella Ciao” dates back to a famous Italian protest song that emerged at the end of the 19th century.
+In summary, “Bella Ciao” originated as a famous Italian protest song that emerged at the end of the 19th century.
 The composer and lyricists of this rebellious song, sung by workers who once worked under challenging conditions in the paddy fields of the Po Valley, are unknown.
-The text of this anonymous folkloric song consisted of the words of a man who went to work in the rice field in the morning, addressed to his wife he had left at home.
+The text of this anonymous folkloric song consisted of the words of a man who went to work in the rice field in the morning, addressed to his wife, whom he had left at home.
 He was expressing both his harsh working conditions and his love.

 Later, when the spirit of the times revealed leaders like Hitler, Mussolini, and Franco, who threatened their people and other world peoples, anti-fascist movements began to form against them.
-The first anti-fascist uprisings arose in Italy since the founder of fascism was Mussolini.
+The first anti-fascist uprisings arose in Italy, since Mussolini was the founder of fascism.

-During this period, the function of Ciao Bella also changes.
-The Italian folk song Bella Ciao, sung with affection by the audience and describing the plight of the workers, was transformed into an anthem by the Italian anti-fascist resistance fighters, who fought first against Mussolini and then against the German invaders.
-The song became a symbol of resistance and soon became the official anthem of the Italian partisans, who had gathered anarchists, communists, socialists and other anti-fascist groups.
-Bella Ciao, which went on to be the anthem of those who embraced the fight against injustice and inequality, those who believed in the revolution and socialists after the war, was sung in dozens of different languages throughout.
+During this period, Ciao Bella’s function also changes.
+The Italian folk song Bella Ciao, sung with affection by the audience and describing the plight of the workers, was transformed into an anthem by the Italian anti-fascist Resistance fighters, who fought first against Mussolini and then against the German invaders.
+The song became a symbol of Resistance and soon became the official anthem of the Italian partisans, who had gathered anarchists, communists, socialists and other anti-fascist groups.
+Bella Ciao, which went on to become the anthem of those who embraced the fight against injustice and inequality, and of those who believed in the revolution and socialism after the war, was sung in dozens of languages throughout.
 The world.
 One of the most famous recordings of the song belongs to the Italian folk singer Giovanna Daffin.
-The worker and partisan versions of the song appear on the 1975 album by Daffini, “Amore Mio non-piangere”.
+The worker and partisan versions of the song appear on Daffini’s 1975 album “Amore Mio non-piangere”.

 The choice to identify Bella Ciao with a partisan song stems from the desire to find a text with universal values of freedom and opposition to dictatorships and war.
 Otherwise, it would have been difficult to unite the various anti-fascist souls who had fought against Nazi fascism, so different from each other in ideals yet connected in the common struggle against the invasion.